Peer Support Program

 - Currently in mental stable health

 In addition, it is also important to think about whether you have enough time in your school and personal schedule to commit to being a Peer Support Worker.
-Peer Support Workers must complete 5 hours of training as well as commit 1 -2 hours a week to provide peer support.
+Peer Support Workers must complete 5 hours of training as well as commit 1-2 hours a week to provide peer support.
 In addition, monthly meetings with the Peer Support supervisor are mandatory, often occurring on Thursdays between 1 and 2.
-In addition, all Peer Support Workers are members of the Wellness Club, which promotes awareness campaigns of all different kinds around campus.
-The Wellness Club also requires their students to attend occasional meetings.

 If you are interested in apply to become a Peer Support Worker, please send an email and express your interest to firstname.lastname@example.org